Phil25/P2PClockSync/README.md

 It takes the following parameters:

-* `address`\* -- the address of the agent.
+* `address`\* — the address of the agent.
-* `cmds...`\* -- the first command to be executed, not necessairly given in quotation marks.
+* `cmds...`\* — the first command to be executed, not necessairly given in quotation marks.

 If no arguments are specified the Controller will prompt the user to input the address.

-Any input will be sent to the Agent and response will be returned, provided the Agent can process it correctly (commands are as specified in the Agent's file description).
+Any input will be sent to the Agent and response will be returned, provided the Agent can process it correctly (commands are as specified in the Agent's class description).

 ## UDPClient [^](#contents)

-`UDPClient` provides an abstraction sending and broadcasting data accross the network.
+`UDPClient` provides an abstraction for sending and broadcasting data accross the network.

 ## UDPServer [^](#contents)

-`UDPServer` provides an abstraction to receiving requests on the specified port.
+`UDPServer` provides an abstraction for receiving requests on the specified port.